kontent-ai/integration-example-netlify/README.md

     To continue the setup, you'll need to **copy** the function's **Endpoint** URL, i.e. the URL the function is listening on.

     ![Netlify function endpoint](docs/netlify_function_02.png)
-2. ### Create a new Webhook in Kentico Kontent
+2. ### Create a new Webhook in Kontent.ai
-    The next step is [creating a new webhook in Kentico Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).
+    The next step is [creating a new webhook in Kontent.ai](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).

     You'll insert your copied **netlify function endpoint url** into the **URL address** field, like on the image below.